 Below are books by Geling Yan.
 Most are in Chinese, but a number have been translated into other languages, and one (The Banquet Bug aka The Uninvited) was written directly in English.
-For novellas and short stories, please see this link.
-Her works are available for sale online at (among other places) the sites linked to at the bottom of this page.
+Her works are available for sale online at Amazon, Dangdang.com and other online bookstores.

 Novels in Reverse Chronological Order

 The Secret Talker, translation of 蜜语着 into English by Jeremy Tiang, published by HarperCollins on their HarperVia imprint.
 On sale after May 1, 2021.
 ASIN: B0839M1XS2.

 Small Way-Station 小站, about a unit of Chinese railway construction soldiers who adopt a Tibetan black bear.
 Published in 收获 (A Bi-Monthly Literary Harvest) literary magazine, issue 2020/3.